mongodb/docs/source/includes/api/list-tables/responses/cluster-advanced.rst

    * - stateName
      - string
      - Condition in which the |api| resource finds the cluster when you called the resource.
-The possible states are:
+The resource returns one of the following
+       states:

        - **IDLE**
        - **CREATING**